I'm Not Leaving Without a Balloon

 Oh my gosh, I forgot about Easter.

 Guest essay written by Laura Rennie.
-Laura lives in Maryland with her husband and balloon-loving daughter and works as the editorial manager for Maryland Road Trips.
+Laura lives in Maryland with her husband and balloon-loving daughter.
 She might forget to pack a toothbrush or sunscreen, but she never leaves home without a book (or five).
-Check out what she’s reading and writing on Instagram and her website, or sign up to receive her bi-monthly newsletter.
+Check out what she’s reading and writing over on her Substack.